mslilyb/cSABR/README.md

 - develop deffiles for all other alignment programs.
 - `run-aligner.py` needs a way to pass in host bind directories if I'm automating containers.
 Add argparse?
 Alter bakeoff too?
 Could just bind `bakeoff` location, but not certain that's wise.

+### pybakeoff
+- Enable `md5` option
+- Ensure all output is in target directory
+- Expand role of `watchdogs.py`, incorporate error handling into all parts of process
+- Develop a testing suite.

 ## Building a Singularity Image from a Definition File